sikha2552/GNN-Metamodelling-of--Femur/README.md

 # GNN-Metamodelling-of--Femur

-This repository contains the code accompanying our paper submitted to Frontiers in Bioengineering and Biotechnology:
+This repository contains the code accompanying our paper submitted to Frontiers in Artificial Intelligence:

 Okkath Krishnanunni, S., Moslemi, A., Alizadeh, E., Humbert, L., González Ballester, M.A., Noailly, J. Element-Wise Femoral Stress Prediction: A Hybrid Graph Neural Network Surrogate for Finite Element Analysis.
 Frontiers in Bioengineering and Biotechnology (in review).